GovAlta/adsp-monorepo/docs/tutorials/pdf/generate-a-pdf.md

 };
 ```

 where ircData is a Json object containing the data collected by the application to use for variable substitutions.
-Note, the data for our tutorial can be
+Note, the test data for our tutorial can be
 <a href="/adsp-monorepo/assets/pdf/test_data.json" download>downloaded here</a>.

 Generate the PDF file by submitting a Job